Zagreb: Economy

-As of May 2015, the average monthly net salary in Zagreb was 6,669 kuna, about €870 (Croatian average is 5,679 kuna, about €740).
-At the end of 2012, the average unemployment rate in Zagreb was around 9.5%.
+As of August 2025, the average monthly net salary in Zagreb was €1,446.
+The average salary in May 2015 was 6,669 kuna (about €870), which is increase of 66.2% in those 10 years.
+At the end of 2025, the average unemployment rate in Zagreb was around 4.6%.

 34% of companies in Croatia have headquarters in Zagreb, and 38.4% of the Croatian workforce works in Zagreb, including almost all banks, utility and public transport companies.

 Companies in Zagreb create 52% of the total turnover and 60% of the total profit of Croatia in 2006 as well as 35% of Croatian export and 57% of Croatian import.

 The following table includes some of the main economic indicators for the period 2011–2019, based on the data provided by the Croatian Bureau of Statistics.
 A linear interpolation was used for the population data between 2011 and 2021.
 While data on the yearly averaged conversion rates between HRK, EUR and USD is provided by the Croatian National Bank.